cjdelisle/cjdns/README.md

 modern cryptography in a non-intrusive way.
 Information transmitted over a cjdns network can't be altered or read en-route.
-While you can create multiple identities, it's practically impossible to impersonate other nodes on the network and since a node's IPv6 address is the fingerprint of it's key, man-in-the-middle attacks are not possible.
+While you can create multiple identities, it's practically impossible to impersonate other nodes on the network and since a node's IPv6 address is the fingerprint of its key, man-in-the-middle attacks are not possible.